starchildluke/astro/src/pages/post/introducing-ralts.md

 <h2 id="tech_requirements">Tech requirements</h2>

-These are the following packages used in the script:
+These are the following Python packages used in the script:

 ```
 streamlit>=1.0.0